Margaret Ewing

-Margaret Anne Ewing (née McAdam, formerly Bain; 1 September 1945 – 21 March 2006) was a Scottish teacher, journalist and politician.
+Margaret Anne Ewing (née McAdam, formerly Bain; 1 September 1945 – 21 March 2006) was a Scottish politician and journalist.
 She served as a Scottish National Party (SNP) Member of Parliament for East Dunbartonshire from 1974 to 1979 and Moray from 1987 to 2001, and was the Member of the Scottish Parliament (MSP) for Moray from 1999 until 2006.

 Ewing was Deputy Leader of the Scottish National Party from 1984 to 1987 and leader of the SNP parliamentary group in the House of Commons from 1987 to 1999.
 She was a candidate for the SNP leadership in 1990.

 Early life and career

 Ewing was born Margaret Anne McAdam in Lanark, the daughter of John McAdam, a farm labourer.
 She was educated at Biggar High School.
 At the age of twelve she was diagnosed with tuberculosis with a thirteen-month stay in hospital on account of this.
 She went on to study at the University of Glasgow, graduating with an MA degree in English language and literature.

 She was an English teacher at St Modan's High School in Stirling from 1970 to 1973, before serving as principal teacher of remedial education from 1973 to 1974.